 The portrait form is employed throughout this exhibition as Toguo depicts the people of Bilongue on both wood and paper, crafting an enduring tribute.
 In a new series of drawings, colonial-era photographs are placed at the centre of portraits delicately rendered in ink and watercolour and bordered by idiomatic phrases of common wisdom.
 Portraying schools, rivers, trading posts, settlements and plantations, the photographs function as reminders of the colonial encounter and its residual impact.
 Yet Toguo resists a tableau of victimhood, foregrounding instead the persistence of insightfulness and dignity within adversarial systemic conditions.

-Toguo’s wood carvings, making their premier at this exhibition, take this notion further.
-Sculpted from the Zingana trees common to his hometown of Bandjoun, each person’s features are interpretively chiselled by the artist as he sought to capture the emotional specificity in Bilongue’s people, affirming an iconography of the everyman.
+Toguo’s wood carvings, making their premiere at this exhibition, take this notion further.
+Sculpted from the Zingana trees found throughout the country, each person’s features are interpretively chiselled by the artist as he sought to capture the emotional specificity in Bilongue’s people, affirming an iconography of the everyman.

 It was a way to come back to the academic training I received 30 years ago in the Ivory Coast, when I had to copy the Dying Slave of Michelangelo, among other works.
 And myself, I wanted to portray the people of Bilongue as heroes.
 Differences are important in this carving ensemble – it’s important to have exaggeration in the faces, in the cheeks, in the eyes or the neck or the teeth.
 When you look at an individual you capture a communication in the making and that’s what is important: the soul of the people and what they left within me.